-I know firsthand how easy it is to worry endlessly about how much and which foods our kids are eating, but here’s why you may want to try to stop obsessing—and how to actually do it!
+I know firsthand how easy it is to worry endlessly about how much and which foods our kids are eating.
+Feeding toddlers can be SO hard, and confusing, and frustrating.
+But there’s merit in trying to squelch the obsessing over each bite.
+Here’s why you may want to try to stop obsessing—and how to actually do it!

 There was a weekend when my oldest was two that we spent some time with my two best friends and their toddlers.
 It was a really fun weekend away and I love that our daughters had the chance to get to play together.
 One thing that I couldn’t help but notice was how different the girls appetites were, especially the two that are closer in age.

 Both are healthy, both are energetic, yet their eating styles were pretty different.
 Among the three girls, mine had the biggest appetite and to be completely honest, it made me a little nervous and self conscious.
 Was she eating too much?
 And: Had I done something wrong?

 A few days later we were back home and out to dinner with my husband.
 The waitress commented more than once about how L was a “good eater” because of how enthusiastically she was eating her edamame and shrimp.
 The girl loves Japanese food!